yiphei/yif-AI/encoder_decoder_transformer/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the `baseline_transformer` directory in this repo

-The MSE encoder loss performed better than cosine dissimilarity in validation loss but worse in train loss.
-Both types of encoder loss did better than an equivalent one without encoder loss.
+The MSE embedding loss performed better than cosine dissimilarity in validation loss but worse in train loss.
+Both types of embedding loss did better than an equivalent one without embedding loss.

 <div style="display: flex; overflow-x: auto; white-space: nowrap;">
   <img src="assets/e_train_loss.svg" alt="Image 1" style="width: 45%;"/>